-Six Mayflower Donut shops were acquired in 1975 and 26 Schrafft’s restaurants were acquired in 1978.
-Then, in 1979 The Riese Organization signed on for its first franchise, the Beefsteak Charlie’s restaurant at 44th Street and Broadway.
+Six Mayflower Donut Shops were acquired in 1975 and 26 Schrafft’s restaurants were acquired in 1978.
+Then, in 1979 The Riese Organization signed on for its first franchise, the Beefsteak Charlie’s Restaurant at 44th Street and Broadway.
 This became their first lesson in the economics of being a franchisee, as they took a moderately successful restaurant and turned it into a spectacularly profitable one.

 Evolution of Turnaround Strategy

 The Company built a successful strategy around purchasing troubled restaurants in prime locations with below-market, long-term leaseholds.
 By converting part of the space to a new restaurant concept and leasing the remaining area to third party subtenants, the Company was able to subsidize its rent expense.
 Because the Company was not wedded to any single restaurant concept and management had the ability to operate a variety of different restaurant types, the Company was able to convert other people’s failures into successful new restaurants.
-This sixty-year-old strategy, which focused on location and not concept, continues today.
+This historic strategy, which focused on location and not concept, continues today.
 Many of the Longchamp’s and Schrafft’s locations, for example, which the Company acquired in 1969 and 1978, respectively, have changed names and fare during the past 20 to 30 years.
 However, the original locations continue to be controlled by the Company.
 What was considered prime real estate in 1969 and 1978 is even more prime today.

 Development Stage – 1972 to Present

 In 1972, the Company created and began to develop the Brew Burger concept, which grew into a chain of 35 restaurants.
 As a result of its success with its own chain the Company developed other restaurant chains including Charley O’s, Tad’s, Lindy’s, Tequilaville and others.
 The tradition of creating and developing its own chains continues today with the introduction of Martini’s, The Java ShopSM, and Joe Franklin’s Memory Lane Restaurant.
-Generations of New Yorkers have eaten at a Riese table.
+Generations of New Yorker’s have eaten at a Riese table.
 Other restaurants owned by The Riese Organization include Chock Full-O-Nuts, Cobb’s Corner, Toots Shor, T.G.I.
 Friday’s, and Houlihan’s.